Going out with twins alone feels scary for many moms and dads. Discover simple hacks and ways to be out and about and still survive.

 5. Come prepared

-This means packing a well-loaded diaper bag with extra clothes and diapers.
-Making sure they were fed before leaving, going after a nap so they’re not cranky and keeping the length of your outing manageable.
+This could mean packing a well-loaded diaper bag with extra clothes and diapers and feeding them before leaving.
+Maybe you go after a nap so they’re not cranky, and keeping the length of your outing manageable.

 “How do you do it?” a fellow twin mom asked me at a farmers market.
-She was also out with twins alone, except she had another adult helping her.
+She was also out with her own set of twins, but unlike me, she had a nanny helping her.
 She admitted she couldn’t imagine being out with her twins alone.

 Get more tips about raising twins: